SSWConsulting/SSW.SophieBot/_docs/Definition-of-Done.md

 -   Complex code is documented (removing technical debt)
 -   Deployed to Production
 -   Tick off the definition of done task in the PBI
+-   Add description about the changes for the PBI
 -   (Optional) A Done Video, particularly for PBI with multiple stages